NEAR-Hispano/identicon/docs/open-api.md

-# Gateway RESTful API
+# Gateway OpenAPI

 ***This is VERY preliminar work.
 Will change.***

 Here we describe the API exposed by Identicon to clients of the service.
+It is aconceptual and informal description of the APIs provided (they will be formally described using [Swagger Specification](https://swagger.io/specification/))

 Clients may be of two types: